May 2026

-MMMF has also sponsored artists such as Devin Gutierrez by providing music gear, offering mentorship, producing live shows, facilitating publicity, and recorded his debut album “Peripheral Vision: Live at the East Austin Piano Shop” as well as producing a special Christmas cover of Stevie Wonder’s “Someday at Christmas.”
+From 2020-2023, MMMF sponsored artist Devin Gutierrez – an Austin singer/songwriter born blind and on the Autism Spectrum – by providing music gear, offering mentorship, producing live shows, facilitating publicity, and recorded his debut album “Peripheral Vision: Live at the East Austin Piano Shop” as well as producing a special Christmas cover of Stevie Wonder’s “Someday at Christmas.”
 Grammy-award winner and Rock-n-Roll Hall of Fame recipient Carole King introduced Devin’s album to her fans, which includes a beautiful cover of her song “You’ve Got a Friend.”
 We hosted a record release show at the East Austin Piano Shop with special guests Blue Mist (all alumni of the Texas School for the Blind) and Chris Cebrian.
 MMMF championed Devin’s music career by setting him up as an official BMI songwriter, copyright owner, and a member of Recording Artists and Music Professionals with Disabilities (RAMPD), a new advocacy group created by Grammy NY Board Governor, Lachi.
-Starting in 2024, MMMF has been sponsoring the Eddie Ray Band, an Austin/Dripping Springs band of musicians with various disabilities, by supporting their debut album release “Get Out Front.”
-And MMMF continues to sponsor rising star, Chris Cebrian, who just went into the recording studio to break ground on his debut album.
-He also plays in The Beatle Boys at MMMF benefit concerts and music outreach shows.
+In 2024, MMMF sponsored the Eddie Ray Band, an Austin/Dripping Springs band of musicians with various disabilities, by supporting their debut album release “Get Out Front” and produced fundraiser concerts to continue funding for the band.
+In 2025, MMMF became a fiscal sponsor for Circle of Fifths (accessible music school) and in 2026 for Sound Collective (inclusive choir).
+MMMF continues to sponsor rising star, Austin’s Chris Cebrian, who is working on a debut album.
+He also plays in Yesterday & Today (formerly known as The Beatle Boys with MMMF’s inspiration, Hudson) at MMMF benefit concerts and music outreach shows.

-Another exciting development in 2024 was the release of the first volume of MMMF’s Live Mixtape from previous benefit concerts to help raise funds for programs.
-It features some highlights from Austin shows from 2012-2024 with some of Austin’s super players such Adrian Quesada, Tameca Jones, Kevin McKinney, David Garza, Dan Dyer, Larry Seaman, The Point, and many more, including MMMF’s sponsored artists.
+In 2024 was the release of the first volume of MMMF’s Live Mixtape from previous benefit concerts to help raise funds for programs.
+It features some highlights from Austin benefit shows from 2012-2024 with some of Austin’s super players such Adrian Quesada, Tameca Jones, Kevin McKinney, David Garza, Dan Dyer, Larry Seaman, The Point, and many more, including MMMF’s sponsored artists and mentors.
 This collector’s compilation CD with covers heard nowhere else is available exclusively at MMMF events and on their website when donating $25 or more!

 So, as we continue in our mission, we ask for your continued support.
 As a small, volunteer-run non-profit organization, we rely on donations from the public.
 If you are a believer in the powers of music, there are many ways to join us in our journey.
 You can donate directly or make an impact via our online platform partners (Facebook Fundraisers, Paypal Giving, Charity eBay, etc.).
 There are opportunities to become a community partner, sponsor, in-kind donor, or a volunteer!
 Your contribution is a direct investment into the community, which also supports the music community, music educators, and music therapists along the way – it’s a win-win!